algolia/instantsearch/README.md

  * Instantiate the toggling of a boolean facet filter on and off.
  * Note that it will not toggle between `true` and `false, but between `true`
  * and `undefined`.
- * @param  {String|DOMElement} options.container Valid CSS Selector as a string or DOMElement
+ * @param  {String|DOMElement} options.container CSS Selector or DOMElement to insert the widget
  * @param  {String} options.facetName Name of the attribute for faceting (eg. "free_shipping")
  * @param  {String} options.label Human-readable name of the filter (eg. "Free Shipping")
  * @param  {String|Function} [options.template] Item template, provided with `label` and `isRefined`